beldenge/gov3-poc/README.md

 The input files are expected to be space-delimited with the ngram as the first element and the count as the second element.

 An example file is provided in the src/test/resources directory of this repository.

+## Performance tuning

+As it is run as a Java application, you can supply more memory with the "-Xms" and "-Xmx" parameters as well.
+For example to give it a min and max of 8GB, you can do the following:

+`java -jar -Xms8G -Xmx8G path/to/gov3-poc-1.0.0-SNAPSHOT.jar`